Skip to content

 • you will be notified of the decision, and assuming you are successful an ‘Offer of Funding’ will be made

-• on completion of the works, claim your funding (funding eligible works must be complete by end of summer 2023)
+• on completion of the works, claim your funding by providing your invoice

 • provide images showing the shop front before work starting, the works in progress and the end result